Provisionando o Fedora CoreOS na IBM Cloud

 ibmcloud target -g $RESOURCE_GROUP

 There are also several other pieces that need to be in place, like a VPC, SSH keys, networks, permissions, etc. Unfortunately, this guide is not a comprehensive IBM Cloud guide.
-If you are new to IBM Cloud please familiarize yourself using the documentation for VPC Gen2 first.
+If you are new to IBM Cloud please familiarize yourself using the documentation for IBM Cloud VPC networks first.

 Criando uma imagem